 Brass & Wooden Lamp – no price – A simple project we’ll probably paint, get a shade for and sell on Etsy.

 There is no tutorial for the painting of the owls since all I did was clean them with soap & water and spray paint them 😉 I do have to say though, the purple and yellow were painted with Plutonium spray paint.
-This link is neither of those colors and JoAnn offers them online for a much cheaper price but less color options.
-I love this spray paint and it only comes in a matte finish so I had to spray them with a clear glossy coat to get the shine.
+I love this spray paint and, as of right now, it only comes in a matte finish so I had to spray them with a clear glossy coat to get the shine.

 I was questioning whether I should paint the eyes a different color or leave them as one solid color.
 What would you suggest?